Neuromuscular Pharmacology

 - Treat underlying malignancy: ~60% associated with SCLC; tumor treatment often improves LEMS

-- Cancer screening: CT chest at diagnosis; repeat every 6 months for 2 years if negative
+- Cancer screening: CT chest (with FDG-PET if negative) every 3–6 months for 2 years (per Titulaer/DELTA-P)

 3,4-DAP prolongs the presynaptic action potential, allowing more Ca²⁺ entry through antibody-reduced P/Q-type channels.
 It directly addresses LEMS pathophysiology.
 Seizures are the main dose-limiting side effect.